canonical/pebble/README.md

         # the Pebble server, and "ignore" which does nothing further.
         on-failure: restart | halt | ignore

+        # (Optional) Defines what happens when each of the named health checks
+        # fail.
+Possible values are: "restart" (default) which restarts
+        # the service once, "halt" which stops and exits the Pebble server,
+        # and "ignore" which does nothing further.
+        on-check-failure:
+            <check name>: restart | halt | ignore

         # (Optional) Initial backoff delay for the "restart" exit action.
         # Default is half a second ("500ms").
         backoff-delay: <duration>